-If you are planning a trip to USA, it is important to purchase visitor health insurance (also called International travel medical insurance) before the trip to ensure your medical expenses in the form of unforeseen medical situations, injuries, or sickness are covered.
-The following are some of the visitors travel insurance tips that can help you reduce your health expenses and avoid medical situations that commonly occur with parents and relatives visiting USA, especially from India.
+If you're planning a trip to the U.S., it's important to purchase medical insurance for the U.S., (also called international travel medical insurance or visitors insurance) before the trip.
+These sorts of plans provide coverage for medical expenses in the event of unforeseen medical situations, injuries, or sickness.
+Whether you're looking for visitors insurance for parents, or travel insurance for the U.S., here are some tips that can help you reduce your health expenses and avoid medical situations that commonly occur.

-Get a physical checkup done before coming to USA
+Get a physical checkup done before coming to the U.S.

-- Even though you may not have any medical condition, it is a good idea to get a physical checkup done and consult your physician before making your trip to USA.
+- Even though you may not have any medical condition, it's a good idea to get a physical checkup done and consult your physician before making your trip to the United States.

-- This will help you discover any medical and pathological condition beforehand, and a doctor's recommendation can help you better prepared for your trip.
+- This will help uncover any medical and pathological conditions beforehand, and a doctor's recommendation can help you better prepare for your trip.

-- If you are on medication, bring enough supplies.
+- If you're on medication, bring enough supplies.

 - You may also want to carry general medicines, pain reliever, fever reducer, etc.

-- Cost of physician and medicine can be very high compared to what you could have saved if you had brought your prescribed medicine with you on your trip.
+- Cost of medical care or medicine can be very high compared to what you could have saved if you had brought your prescribed medicine with you on your trip.

 Get an extra pair of eyeglasses

 - Don't spend hundreds of dollars for something you can get for much less in your home country.
-Eyeglasses can be expensive in USA.
+Eyeglasses can be expensive in the United States.

 - If you wear eyeglasses, bring an extra pair in case you lose or damage the first pair during the trip.